karakum-team/karakum/docs/blogposts/Representation.md

 But there are a couple of problems with this generated file.
 First of all, we have a strange JS module `js-file-download/js-file-download`.
-It was generated this way because we wrote `"libraryName": "js-file-download"` in our configuration and the file we converted also is named as `js-file-download.d.ts`.
+It was generated this way because we wrote `"libraryName": "js-file-download"` in our configuration and the file we converted also is named `js-file-download.d.ts`.
 By default, Karakum preserves an original file structure of converted TypeScript files.
 It may be convenient if we're converting a huge library, and we want to provide an opportunity for a user to import only JS files he/she really uses.
 But in our case it is an overkill, so we can to use just `js-file-download` as name for our JS module, to achieve it just add these lines to